daliwangi/markets/README.md

 <b>pricesroll.sh --</b> script to open and arrange terminal windows with these market scripts on X.

-<b>.rc_mkt --</b> some bash and z-shell functions to get market data, needs to be sourced from by your shell.
+<b>.rc_mkt --</b> bash and z-shell functions to get some market data. these functions need improving. source from this file in your shell to make them available.

 <b>stocks.sh --</b> <Financialmodelingprep.com> public api latest and historical stock rates